-The 1901 census has recently been put up online, providing an incredible insight into the Ireland so many of our ancestors left.
+Since 2011, the contents of the 1901 and 1911 Irish census have been freely accessible and searchable online (you can carry out your own search here), providing an incredible insight into the Ireland so many of our ancestors left.

-Of the many deeds the Irish government has done to attract interest in Ireland, I firmly believe putting the 1911 and 1901 censuses on line will prove to be the most important.
+Of the many deeds the Irish government has done to attract interest in Ireland, I firmly believe putting the 1911 and 1901 censuses online will continue to prove to be the most important.

 For millions of Irish Americans it allows a sacred moment, a second to touch the past and to see the ancestors or relatives they have only dimly glimpsed through the mists of time.